Michael Nelson (footballer): Barnet

 Ahead of the 2016–17 season, Nelson was appointed as the new captain of Barnet following the departure of Andy Yiadom.
-He continued to establish himself in the first team in the centre–back position, as well as, regaining his captaincy.
-On 15 March 2017, Nelson scored his first goal of the season from an equalising header, in a 2–2 draw against Yeovil Town on 15 March 2017.
-Since the start of the 2016–17 season, Nelson started in every match until he was dropped to the substitute bench for three matches between 8 April 2017 and 17 April 2017.
-On 22 April 2017, Nelson returned to the starting line–up from the sidelines and helped the club keep a clean sheet, in a 2–0 win against his former club, Hartlepool United.
-Throughout the 2016–17 season, he assisted three times for John Akinde, who went on to become the club's top scorer this season.
-In his second season at Barnet, Nelson went on to make forty–six appearances and scoring once in all competitions.
+On 15 March 2017, Nelson scored his first goal of the season - an equalising header, in a 2–2 draw against Yeovil Town on 15 March 2017.
+Since the start of the 2016–17 season, Nelson started in every match until he was dropped to the substitute bench for three matches during April.
+On 22 April 2017, Nelson returned to the starting line–up and helped the club keep a clean sheet, in a 2–0 win against his former club, Hartlepool United.
+In his second season at Barnet, Nelson made 46 appearances, scoring once in all competitions.
 On 1 June 2017, he signed a new deal at the end of the season and extended his contract into a third year in summer 2017, as well as, taking up a role as the club's under-23 team coach.

 At the start of the 2017–18 season, Nelson continued to fight for his first team place in the centre–back position, as well as, regaining his captaincy.
-Because he had to fight for his place in the first team, Nelson found himself out of the starting line–up, due to being placed on the substitute bench and his own injury concerns.
-Amid to this on 13 January 2018, he started the whole game, in his 100th appearance for Barnet, losing 2–0 against Crawley Town.
+On 13 January 2018, he made his 100th appearance for Barnet, losing 2–0 against Crawley Town.
 Following the appointment of Graham Westley as head coach, Nelson was appointed as his assistant for the first team.
 He previously coached the club's U23 side between September and March.
 But Nelson returned to playing duties following the appointment of Martin Allen and on 30 March 2018, he made his first appearances for Barnet in two months, starting a match and played 77 minutes before being substituted, in a 2–1 win against Crewe Alexandra.
 However, Nelson was unable to help the club avoid relegation despite winning their last three league matches of the season.
-At the end of the 2017–18 season, he went on to make twenty–nine appearances in all competitions.
+Throughout the 2017–18 season, he made 29 appearances in all competitions.

-Barnet claimed to have offered Nelson a new contract at the end of the 2017–18 season, but this was disputed by the player himself.
+Barnet claimed to have offered Nelson a new contract at the end of the 2017–18 season, but this was disputed by Nelson himself.